 The weight of structure can be tracked by having the shore staff weigh what is sent out and returned.
 This may require separating the scrap material shore side by bulk type.

 The location of controllers, starters, spares, maintenance supplies are tracked based on interviews with operating staff.

+Verification of actual weight change is possible onboard a floating unit by comparison between the calculated unit weight (with the onboard loading program) and the measured draughts (calibrated onboard draught gauges or other reliable devices).
+Discrepancy is commonly identified as ‘phantom weight’.
+A recurrent phantom weight is an indicator of high uncertainty in the recorded weight change.

+The comparison between calculated and measured draughts is to be recorded at each input of weight change.

 Configuration control,